-The LCB relay, test panel (when used) and audio-tone protection package (when used) should be mounted on switchboard panels or their equivalent, in a location free from dirt, moisture, corrosive fumes, excessive vibration and heat.
+The LCB relay, test panel (when used) and audio tone protection package (when used) should be mounted on switchboard panels or their equivalent, in a location free from dirt, moisture, corrosive fumes, excessive vibration and heat.
 Mount the chassis by means of the slotted holes on the front of the case.
 Additional support should be provided toward the rear of the units in order to protect against warping of the front panel mounting due to extended weight within the chassis.

 Care should be taken when wiring the LCB inputs and outputs in order to reduce the possibility of false signals induced between the leads and from external sources.
-Refer to "Silent Sentinels" publication RPL 79-2 for recommended protection practices.
+Refer to "Silent Sentinels" publication RPL: 79-2 for recommended protection practices.

-System interconnection when associated with the LCB, test panel (when used) and audio-tone protection package (when used) is shown on system schematics Figs. 8 and 9 (tones) and Figs. 10 and 11 (optical).
-All chassis should be grounded with 14 AWG (or large diameter) copper wire to the appropriate studs or frame.
+System interconnection when associated with the LCB, test panel (when used) and audio tone protection package (when used) is shown on system schematics Figure 6 (tones) and Figure 7 (optical).
+All chassis should be grounded with 14 AWG (or larger diameter) copper wire to appropriate studs or frame.

-All equipment should be operated within an ambient temperature range of $-20^{\circ}$ to $+60^{\circ}$ C. Ventilation may be required to insure that ambient temperature of $60^{\circ}$ C is not exceeded within the enclosure in which the equipment is mounted.
+All equipment should be operated within an ambient temperature range of -20°C to +60°C. Ventilation may be required to insure that ambient temperature of 60°C is not exceeded within the enclosure in which the equipment is mounted.